uabryanblue/Biosphere2_multi_temp_device/README.md

   * weatherproof
   * small and lightweight
   * low power use
-  * long lead lengths of several meters
+  * can have long lead lengths attached of several meters

 ## Microprocessor
 Hardware that is capable of going to sleep, waking to take temperature readings, and then go back to sleep.
-### ESP32 Based
+### ESP Based
 * Have low power consumption and can be put to sleep
 * Support most common sensor communication protocals
 * Have built in WiFi
-* SparkFun has modules that can be chained together with small boards
 * Easy field replacement and repair
-  * No soldering required